If you will be taking the product photos for your WooCommerce shop, here are 20 tips to help you out.

 For each product you can enter:

 - One main product image – Used to generate the product thumbnail shown on the shop and category pages.
 This is also the first big image on the single product pages.

 - Several gallery images – Used as extra images on the single product pages.

 - Variable product images – You can also upload one image for each variable product to show different color or pattern options.
 These display on the single product page when a customer selects that option.

 3. Use a consistent background for the main images.

-For professional looking shop pages, use the same background on all main product images.
-Most products look great against a white background.
+For professional looking shop pages, use the same background or the same style of background on all main product images.
+If you aren’t sure what background to use, most products look great against a simple white background.
 And, if you are considering photo retouching, white is easier to edit or remove than a color or patterned background.

 A piece of poster board makes a great inexpensive background or you can buy product photo backgrounds online.